cansik/madmapperapi/README.md

 ```

 #### Parameters
-* `URL_PATTERN` (*String*): The url pattern of the Controls we are looking for, as a regular expression.
+* `URL_PATTERN` (*String*): The url pattern of the Controls we are looking for, as a [regular expression][20].
 A simple example is just the URL of a control `/surfaces/Quad 1/opacity`, but we might ask all controls of a surface using `/surfaces/Quad 1/.*`
 * `NORMALIZED` (*Boolean*): Defines if you want to receive the normalised value (FLOAT 0.0-1.0) or the value as it is (FLOAT, INT, BOOL, STRING, RGBA). *Remark*: RGBA and STRING values cannot be normalised, so MadMapper won’t send a reply for such addresses if normalised value is requested.
-Value: **0 or 1**
+Possible values: **0 or 1**

 #### Response
-MadMapper responds with a bundle that contains a message for each control that matches the URL_PATTERN, the address of the message is the address of the control and the value of the message is the current value of this control.
+MadMapper replies with a bundle that contains a message for each control that matches the URL_PATTERN, the address of the message is the address of the control and the value of the message is the current value of this control.

 #### Example
 If there is one surface in MadMapper called "Quad 1" and you send a message to following address,